gumaerc-testorg/21a.120-spring-2018/content/pages/readings.md

 \[W\] "Conclusion: From the Grave to the Cradle."

 Walley, Christine J. "Deindustrializing Chicago: A Daughter's Story."
 Chapter 6 in _The Insecure American: How We Got Here & What We Should Do About It_.
 Edited by Hugh Gusterson and Catherine Besteman.
 University of California Press, 2009.
-ISBN: 9780520259713. \[Preview with [Google Books](https://books.google.com/books?id=waaG4IfAK38C&pg=PAfrontcover#v=onepage&q&f=false)\]
+ISBN: 9780520259713. \[Preview with {{% resource_link "ecfe6253-b8bd-4e65-a97b-6ba1107fdec5" "Google Books" %}}\]

 {{< tdclose >}}